 Kyoto which used to be the capital of Japan for over a thousand years was filled with the glory of the past.
 This is a wonderful destination for any visitor to learn about the beauty, culture and Japanese people.
 Beside the collection that was recognized as World Cultural Heritage by UNESCO, the ancient capital is also proud of the cultural features such as the Geisha quarter and unique culinary heritage.
 Kyoto attracts visitors because of its ancient colors and Japanese architecture, as well as contemporary breath presented by bars and coffee.
 Join in the Living Nomads for some great hints for a fascinating Kyoto experience with top 9 cool and fun things to do in Kyoto.

-- Top 10 unique & cool things to do in Kyoto, Japan
+- What to do in Kyoto? — Top 10 unique & cool things to do in Kyoto, Japan

 - Kyoto 3 day itinerary — How to visit Kyoto in 3 days & what to do in Kyoto in 3 days perfectly?